matee-safi/Math-magicians/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- A calculator that performs all mathematical operations
+- Soon we will add all the functionalities for the calculator

 <p align="right">(<a href="#readme-top">back to top</a>)</p>